ali1234/32blit-case/README.md

 # 32blit-case

-Custom case for 32blit alpha hardware.
+Custom case for 32blit beta hardware.

-NOTE: This will *not* fit public beta hardware.
+This is now updated to fit the beta backer hardware revision.